Best Subsonic 9mm for Suppressed Pistols | 147gr Guide

 Choosing the best subsonic 9mm isn’t just about bullet weight.
 You’re evaluating consistency, pressure curve, and suppressor compatibility.

-1. Velocity consistency
+1. Velocity Consistency

 Look for tight standard deviation (SD).
+High SD = inconsistent suppression signature.

-2. Powder burn characteristics
+2. Powder Burn Characteristics

 Clean-burning powders reduce: